your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 Symptoms manifest 1d4 hours after infection and include fever and disorientation.
 The infected creature gains one level of exhaustion that can't be removed until the disease is cured.

-Any event that causes the infected creature great stress—including entering combat, taking damage, experiencing fear, or having a nightmare—forces the creature to make a DC 13 Constitution saving throw.
+Any event that causes the infected creature great stress — including entering combat, taking damage, experiencing fear, or having a nightmare — forces the creature to make a DC 13 Constitution saving throw.
 On a failed save, the creature takes 5 (1d10) psychic damage and becomes incapacitated with mad laughter for 1 minute.
 The creature can repeat the saving throw at the end of each of its turns, ending the mad laughter and the incapacitated condition on a success.

 Any humanoid creature that starts its turn within 10 feet of an infected creature in the throes of mad laughter must succeed on a DC 10 Constitution saving throw or also become infected with the disease.
 Once a creature succeeds on this save, it is immune to the mad laughter of that particular infected creature for 24 hours.